The Hypo I Hid From Everyone

 Why Keeping Things Simple Is Actually Doable for T1Ds

-Because keeping things simple is the one thing that can stop Type 1 diabetes from swallowing your sanity whole.
+Because keeping things clear is the one thing that can stop your T1D from swallowing your sanity whole.
 And since this disease already demands constant thinking, you need less clutter, not more.
 Simplicity becomes a survival skill.
 It’s how you make space to breathe again.

 Simplicity Feels Impossible – It’s Not..